albn-itu/uni-notes/semester-11/hpgp-notes.md

     - Profile Analyzer: A tool for analyzing and visualizing profiling data collected from the Unity Profiler.
 Can also compare multiple profiling sessions to see how performance has changed over time.
     - Memory Profiler: A tool for analyzing memory usage in Unity projects.
 Helps identify memory leaks and optimize memory usage.
     - Project Auditor: A static analysis tool that scans your Unity project for potential issues and provides recommendations for improving performance and code quality.

+### Profile Analyzer

+- A tool for analyzing and visualizing profiling data collected from the Unity Profiler.
+- Can also compare multiple profiling sessions to see how performance has changed over time.
+- Can calculate statistics such as average, min, max, standard deviation, etc. for each profiling marker.

 ## Frame lifecycle (Week 4)